DrupalDoesNotExists/crossbundlelib/README.md

 **Library is expected to work properly on PaperMC!
 Other platforms such as SpigotMC and PaperMC forks are expected to be supported too.**

+> If you find this library useful and appreciate the work of our contributors, :star: star this repository!

 | Minecraft version | BundleLib adapter                  | Tests                  |
 |-------------------|------------------------------------|------------------------|
 | 1.20.x            | :white_check_mark: bundlelib-v1_20 | :large_orange_diamond: |